Vaccination

 Mass vaccination against respiratory viruses (COVID-19 and influenza) is underway.

 Vaccinations are recommended for vulnerable people.
 Vaccination against COVID-19 in the Eastern Townships is available to all people aged 6 months and over.
-The flu vaccine includes four vaccine strains, two type A and two type B. Moderna's new COVID-19 vaccine will provide immunity against currently circulating variants, including the Omicron XBB1.5 sub-variant, and is available free of charge to the entire population.
+In the spring of 2024, vaccination with a dose of vaccine containing the XBB.1.5 variant is specifically recommended:

 Book an appointment :